sparkfun/hacker-application/README.md

 2. On your fork, modify / add to the repository per the instruction in the README files for each of the four top-level directories.
 3. Issue a pull request for your changes back to [sparkfun/hacker-application](https://github.com/sparkfun/hacker-application).

-What Happens to Your Pull Request
+What Happens To Your Pull Request
 ---------------------------------

 Your pull request will *never* be merged (to keep this repository open for the applicants that use it after you).
 When you've either been hired or declined your pull request will simply be closed.